pierre-24/pytimefliplib/protocol_v3_corrected.md

 Facet value|   |   |   |   |   |   |   |   |   |   |    |    |    |    |    |    | x  | x  | x  | x  | x  | x

-Thus, the two first bytes (plus the additional 2 last bytes) contains the duration during which the facet was up.
+Thus, the two first bytes (plus the additional 2 last bytes) contains the duration (in second) during which the facet was up.
 The facet is in the last byte, but start at position 16 and end at position 21 (included).

 To get all the history packages, continuously read value of `0x6f53`, until you get a package full of zeros.